yorkepb/nytm-ios10-notifications/README.md

 {"aps":{"alert":{"title":"Breaking News", "subtitle": "developing", "body": "Two years after Eric Garner died in a police chokehold, the case has stalled.
 “How much investigation do you need?” his widow said."}, "sound":"default", "category":"follow", "mutable-content": 1}, "content_id":12345}
 ```

-To debug the app be sure to run the appropriate scheme based on which binary you are working with, service extension, content extension and main app.
+To debug the app, be sure to run the appropriate scheme based on which binary you are working with, service extension, content extension and main app.